Bhakti2304/CKA2024/Day-8/README.md

 # Kubernetes Deployment, Replication Controller and ReplicaSet

-Each pod have one container.
+Each Pod has one container.
 We can create Pod in 2 methods:
     1. Imperative
     2. Declarative